Kokkare Bellur / Kokrebellur

-Kokkare Bellur is a small village in Mandya district of Karnataka.
-This village is named due to high presence of storks (called Kokkare in Kannada).
+Bangalore in Karnataka is blessed with several natural beauties around it.
+Most of them are less known, and yet a visit to these places can pleasantly surprise you in many ways.
+One such place is a small village called Kokkare Bellur/Kokrebellur, which is located in Mandya district of Karnataka.
+A visit to this village can keep you wondering about the amazing relationship of birds and humans.
+The village is named so due to high presence of storks (called Kokkare in Kannada).
 While there are numerous storks that have made this village their home, you can also spot several other birds like pelicans, parakeets, herons among many others.

 Painted Stork at Kokkare Bellur